-There’s a good mix of working holiday job roles available within each resort.
+There’s a good mix of working holiday job roles available within each of our 5 ski fields and with something to suit everyone, finding the perfect New Zealand job couldn’t be easier.

-Ski resorts couldn’t run successfully without chair lift operators.
+Ski resorts in New Zealand couldn’t run successfully without chair lift operators.

 It’s the chair lift operator’s job to ensure the mountain lifts are running safely and efficiently.
 Whatever the weather, whatever the skill level, operators are there to load and unload the ski lifts.
 You need to be keen on working outdoors for this role.